achowdhary19/Capstone-Dollhouse-/README.md

 # Dollhouse: Unity Game

-Code for the video game portion of, Dollhouse,  an interactive mixed reality experience.
+Code for the video game portion of Dollhouse,  an interactive mixed reality experience.